-Opinion writers weigh in on these public health issues and others.
+Opinion writers weigh in on the future of U.S. health care.

 Opinion writers weigh in on these health topics and others.

-Opinion writers weigh in on these and other health issues.
+Opinion writers weigh in on universal health care and other health issues.

-Editorial pages focus on a range of health care topics.
+Editorial pages focus on how to combat rising health care costs.

-Opinion pages focus on these health care issues and others.
+Editorial pages focus on these health issues and others.